monsoonmaelstrom/book2/book2.md

 “Yes.”

-“Well, judging from your appearance, I’d say that, as usual, you decided you were more capable than you are.”
+“Well, judging from your appearance, I’d say that, as usual, you decided you were far more capable than you are.”

-“I’m still alive, so I’d say my assessment of my capabilities was accurate.”
+“I’m still alive, so I’d say my assessment of my capabilities was spot on.”

 “I suspect you got lucky,” she says watching me closely.
 “Ah.
 There it is.
 You agree.”

 “No. I didn’t get ‘lucky.’
 I made a decision based on a solid understanding of the risks, and I survived.
 As I anticipated.”
 This is true.

-“So then why are you asking me if I know what happened?”
+“Then why are you asking me if I know what happened?”

 “Just curious, but it seems you don’t.
 That’s unfortunate.
 It was interesting.
 You would be interested.
 But alas, there doesn’t seem to be any reason for me to share that information with you.”
 I stand and walk to the door to let myself out.